ericmeltzer/disaster-survival-manual/planning_and_kits.md

 ## Mitigating Hazards

-Even though we may consider are homes to be refuges,they can be dangerous places.
+Even though we may consider are homes to be refuges, they can be dangerous places.
 According to the National Safety Council, the five leading causes of deaths in homes include fires and burns, poisoning, falling, airway obstruction, and drowning.
 There are easy steps homeowners can take to reduce the possibility of injury or death for each of these as well as knowing what to do if something bad happens.

 ## Fires
 * Fire Hazards